microsoft/Qcodes/specs/DataSet.rst

 	Each item in the values list should be a NumPy array or a Python list of values for the corresponding ParamSpec.
 	There should be exactly one item in the values list for every item in the specs list.
 	All of the arrays/lists in the values list should have the same length.
-	The values list my intermix NumPy arrays and Python lists.
+	The values list may intermix NumPy arrays and Python lists.

 DataSet.add_parameter(spec)
     Adds a parameter to the DataSet.
     The spec should be a ParamSpec object.
+    If the DataSet is not empty, then existing results will have the type-appropriate null value for the new parameter.

+    It is an error to add parameters to a completed DataSet.

 DataSet.add_parameters(specs)
     Adds a list of parameters to the DataSet.
     Each item in the list should be a ParamSpec object.
+    If the DataSet is not empty, then existing results will have the type-appropriate null value for the new parameters.

+    It is an error to add parameters to a completed DataSet.

 DataSet.add_metadata(tag=, metadata=)
     Adds metadata to the DataSet.